Deep networks learn to parse uniform-depth context-free languages from local statistics: Iterative learning algorithm

 \subsubsection{Root-to-terminal and root-to-nonterminal covariances}

-In this section, we consider the covariance between the root $X^{(0)}$ and a single nonterminal or terminal symbol.
-The size of the elements of this covariance matrix is curcial for determining the size of the various contributions to root-to-pair and root-to-triple covariances.
-For a fixed terminal $i$, and levels $\ell=1,\dots,L$, let $s_\ell(i)$ be the arity of the $\ell$-th step along the path.
-Define the root-to-terminal covariance with position $i$ as
+In this section, we study the properties of the covariance between the root $X^{(0)}$ and a single nonterminal or terminal symbol.
+The root-to-terminal covariance (with terminal position $i$) is defined as

-After decomposing each $P$ as $J+\Delta$ and noting that $\mathbf{1}^\top \Sigma_\pi\,{=}\,0$ thus $J \Sigma_\pi\,{=}\,0$,
+After decomposing each $P$ as $J+\Delta$ and noting that $\mathbf{1}^\top \Sigma_\pi\,{=}\,0$, thus $J \Sigma_\pi\,{=}\,0$,

-We now define the root-to-terminal covariance with randomized position $i$.
-By construction, choosing a position uniformly among all terminals is equivalent to, at each depth $\ell$: (i) drawing the arity $s_{\ell}\in\{2,3\}$ (according to the model), and (ii) drawing the child index $i$ uniformly from $\{1,\dots,s_\ell\}$.
-We first average over the child index for a \emph{fixed} arity $s_\ell$, then over arities,
+We now define the root-to-terminal covariance with randomized terminal position $i$.
+By construction, choosing a position uniformly among all terminals is equivalent to, at each level $\ell$: \emph{(i)} drawing the branching factor $s_{\ell}\in\{2,3\}$ (according to the model's branching probabilities $p_2$ and $p_3$), then \emph{(ii)} drawing the child index $i$ uniformly from $\{1,\dots,s_\ell\}$,

 Consequently,